whoamaiii/finalversionreact/README.md

 ## Audio sources
 - **Mic**: Select your input (or BlackHole if you routed system audio into it).
-- **System (Chrome)**: Click "System" in the UI, select "Entire Screen" and enable "Share system audio".
-Click "Learn more" in the helper ribbon for detailed instructions.
+- **Screen (Chrome)**: Click "Screen (Chrome)" in the UI, choose "Entire Screen" in Chrome’s picker, and tick "Share audio" to stream macOS system sound.
+Use "Learn more" in the helper ribbon for detailed instructions or fall back to a virtual device (BlackHole).
+- **Rekordbox Deck**: In Rekordbox, route the deck to a loopback/device that exposes an input (e.g. Rekordbox Audio Capture or a Pioneer DJ aggregate).
+Then click "Rekordbox Deck" in Source to grab that feed instantly.
 - **File**: Drag-and-drop an audio file anywhere on the page, or use the File button in the Settings drawer.

 ## Controls (Settings Drawer)